Feast of the Hunters' Moon: Living history presentations

 The event includes historical reenactments featuring period characters from the 1700s to educate visitors about the lives and culture of the period.
+Each year, Indigenous participants construct a temporary Wea village at the festival.
+The festival requires Indigenous first-person interpreters to wear "...Eastern Woodlands Indian dress of the period."
+This requirement perpetuates the idea that Indigenous cultures remain unchanged and does not allow Indigenous first-person interpreters to interpret the history of their communities from a modern perspective.
 One historical interpreter presented a Delaware Indian who first served as a scout for the French and whose people lived along the Wabash River in the 1700s and co-existed peacefully with the French at the outpost.
 Others play traders and gunsmiths, such as "Pierre Rolletof" of French Scots-Irish descent who traveled along the Wabash River trading a range of items, including guns, and also gunsmithed as he traveled.
 Other reenactors have demonstrated various period trades and crafts, including a chairmaker who built Windsor chairs to order, spending 40–45 hours per chair.

 Size and production

 In 2004, the annual event drew over 8,000 participants and over 60,000 spectators.
 The Tippecanoe County Historical Association, cooperating with the Tippecanoe County Parks Department, presents the event on a weekend in late September or early October.
 The annual event ran for its 44th year in 2011.
 2017 marked its 50th anniversary and the 300th anniversary of the fort.
-The event was cancelled for 2020 but resumed in 2021.
+The event was cancelled during the Pandemic of 2020 but resumed in 2021.